fbsamples/caldera-security-tests/README.md

 ---

-## Running the MITRE CALDERA SRP
+## Execution

-### Using Github Actions
+### Run TTP Runner in SRP

 You can incorporate the CALDERA SRP into your CALDERA fork by creating `.github/workflows/srp.yaml` and populating it with the following contents:

 ```yaml
 name: CALDERA Security Regression Pipeline